QuentinRa/blog.quentinra.dev/tools/git/github/actions.md

 For instance, you could create an action that will verify that your code compiles on some specific platform that you configured and return a ``cross`` if a test failed.

-I don't know much about complex actions, but you can check [GitHub actions](https://github.com/features/actions) page and the [GitHub actions tutorial](https://docs.github.com/en/actions/quickstart).
+I don't know much about complex actions, but you can check [GitHub's actions](https://github.com/features/actions) page and the [GitHub actions tutorial](https://docs.github.com/en/actions/quickstart).

 <hr class="sl">